anebout/prelicit/docs/method.md

-Its core objective is to make choice-based preference elicitation sufficiently simple and parsimonious for use in large-scale surveys while preserving a transparent link between respondents' choices and economically meaningful objects.
+Its core objective is to make choice-based preference elicitation sufficiently simple and parsimonious for use in large-scale surveys while preserving a transparent link between respondents' choices and economically meaningful model-free measures.

 PRELICIT uses short adaptive binary-choice sequences to locate individual equivalents.

-The standard implementation covers four domains:
+The reference implementation covers four domains:

-- risk,
+- risk;
-- time,
+- time;
-- ambiguity,
+- ambiguity;
 - complexity.

-The benchmark questionnaire contains:
+The PRELICIT reference questionnaire contains:

-- 4 risk prospects,
+- 4 risk prospects;
-- 4 time prospects,
+- 4 time prospects;
-- 3 ambiguity prospects,
+- 3 ambiguity prospects;
 - 1 complexity prospect.

 Each prospect is elicited using an adaptive bisection procedure.

-The primary outputs of PRELICIT are model-free measures constructed directly from the elicited intervals.
-Structural estimation is not required to use the toolkit.
+The primary outputs of PRELICIT are the elicited intervals and model-free indicators constructed directly from these intervals.
+Structural estimation is deliberately outside the core scope of PRELICIT.

-For each domain, PRELICIT returns:
+For each task, PRELICIT retains:

-1. the elicited interval for every task;
+1. the lower and upper bounds of the elicited interval;
-2. the midpoint of every interval;
+2. the midpoint of the interval;
-3. a raw individual-level domain score;
-4. a standardized domain score;
-5. optional rank or percentile transformations.

-The standardized score is the default summary measure.
-It preserves information on distances between respondents while expressing the measure in standard-deviation units.

----
+3. information on completion of the bisection sequence.

+At the domain level, PRELICIT can additionally construct model-free summary indices and optional standardized or rank-based transformations.

+Raw elicited equivalents remain the primary PRELICIT outputs.

 # 1. Adaptive elicitation